-Besides the staff of time-critical business processes, who implements the BC and IT DR plans in case of an event, SIX operates an Incident Management as well as an Emergency and Crisis Management.
+Besides the staff of time-critical business processes, who implements the Business Continuity and IT Recovery Plans in case of an event, SIX operates an Incident Management as well as an Emergency and Crisis Management.

 Small-scale incidents are handled by Incident Management.
 Incidents may then be escalated to the responsible Local Emergency Management Teams or Emergency Management Boards.
 Large scale incidents are then escalated to the topmost body, the Crisis Management Board of SIX.
-Alternatively, depending on the nature of the incident and depending on the impact expected or the time line anticipated, the Emergency or Crisis Management Boards of SIX are activated immediately after an incident has been detected/identified.
+Alternatively, depending on the nature of the incident and depending on the impact expected or the time line anticipated, the Emergency or Crisis Management Boards of SIX can be activated immediately after an incident has been detected/identified.